bajamircea/bajamircea.github.io/_posts/2015-04-02-class-lifetime.markdown

 }
 {% endhighlight %}

+Before the body of the `SomeClass` constructor, the pointer to the virtual functions table is set to point to the `SomeClass` vtable.
+Just before that, if virtual functions are called, they would be the base class ones.

+Finally the body of the `SomeClass` constructor is invoked.

+If something goes wrong at any of steps during construction, the compiler will take a shortcut indicated by the slanted arrows, and undo the steps up to that point in reverse order, before throwing an exception.

-The dotted arrows indicate what happens if an exception is thrown when something fails to construct.
-For example if the constructor of a class fails, then the destructor is not called.
-Another example is that if the constructor of the second member variable fails, then the first variable is destructed.
+For example if the constructor of a class fails, then the destructor is not called (the rationale for that is that the object was not constructed), but member variables are destructed, base classes are destructed and memory is deallocated.

+Another example is that if the constructor of the second member variable fails, then the second member variable does not need to (will not) be destructed, but the first variable is destructed, same for base classes, memory is deallocated.

+## Example

-For example a **naive implementation** of a class that handles to `FILE` pointers would look like:
+For example an **incorrect naive implementation** of a class that handles to `FILE` pointers might look like:

 {% highlight c++ linenos %}
 class bad_two_files